Predictia/AQUA/docs/sphinx/source/core_components.rst

 The fixer performs a range of operations on data:

-- adopts a common **coordinate data model** (default is the CDS data model): names of coordinates and dimensions (lon, lat, etc.), coordinate units and direction, name (and meaning) of the time dimension.
+- adopts a **common data model** for coordinates (default is the CDS common data model): names of coordinates and dimensions (lon, lat, etc.), coordinate units and direction, name (and meaning) of the time dimension.
 (See :ref:`coord-fix` for more details)
-- changes variables name deriving the correct metadata from GRIB tables.
+- changes variable names deriving the correct metadata from GRIB tables if required.
   The fixer can identify these derived variables by their ShortNames and ParamID (ECMWF and WMO eccodes tables are used).
 - derives new variables executing trivial operations as multiplication, addition, etc. (See :ref:`metadata-fix` for more details)
   In particular, it derives from accumulated variables like ``tp`` (in mm), the equivalent mean-rate variables